-The distributed scheduling R-CPE shall send the channel sets to the new CPE, which is registered with the R-CPE.
+The distributed scheduling R-CPE shall send the channel sets to the new CPE, which is registered with the distributed scheduling R-CPE.
 The channel sets are described in 10.2.3.
 The channel sets that are sent to the initializing CPE are the backup channels and the candidate channels.
-The channel sets are sent in a DCD message, as described in 7.7.1 and in Table 24 to Table 26.
+The channel sets are sent in a DCD message in a DRZ, as described in 7.7.1 and in Table 24 to Table 26.
 The distributed scheduling R-CPE shall send DCD channel information elements 11 and 12.
 Table 26 describes information element 12 as the backup and candidate channel list.
 It is a prioritized list of the channels with the backup channel set higher in priority than the candidate channel set.
 The two sets are identified by sending information element 11, which provides the number of the higher prioritized backup channel set.
 Each channel in DCD information element 12 is characterized by both the channel number.